vryy/4C/doc/readthedocs/4Ctesting.rst

 |FOURC| tests can be triggered through various mechanisms:

 - On Gitlab, we use GitLab's CI pipelines.
-We run those pipelines every night, on every merge request, and on every change in master.
+We run those pipelines every night, on every merge request, and on every change in main.
 In addition, they can be triggered manually.
 - Locally, one can trigger ctest to run all or some tests.

     - filter tests by adding ``-R <regex>``.
 Only tests including ``<regex>`` in their names are performed